How billing works: a guide to common questions

 There are a number of reasons why your gas or electricity bill could suddenly be higher than you expected.
 They include everything from price rises and increased energy use, to inaccurate estimates (based on estimated meter readings) and poor home insulation.

-As an OVO member, you already get 100% guaranteed renewable electricity, a tree planted every year in your name, and 3-5% Interest Rewards.
+As an OVO member, you already get 100% guaranteed renewable electricity and a tree planted every year in your name.
 But if you’re ready to take a step up in caring for the planet, check out OVO Beyond, our green upgrade.

 With OVO Beyond you get all the same benefits as now – plus: